coh516/elohim-date/README.md

 biblical leap years added 2 days every 8 years to avoid injuries from breaking the vegan oath with 2 11 day leap weeks (genesis 29:27)

+Days of week are 1->10, however day of month begins on day 0

 ## Todo:
     - leep weeks